FAX: 415.434.3947

 - Uram, R., Chapter VIII Federal And State Wetland Regulation and Chapter IX Endangered Species Act, Curtin, "California Land-Use and Planning Law."

-Climate Change & Clean Technology Law Blog Articles
+Climate Change & Clean Technology Law Blog Posts

 - "Fish and Game Commission Seeks Comments Related to Proposed California Tiger Salamander Rulemaking", April 16, 2010